 - Combine adventure with a touch of luxury on an electric mountain bike tour from Marbella.

 - Enjoy the Marbella lifestyle and live like a movie star on a private speed boat tour.

 If you fancy a few days of sun and sand, relaxing on the beach, there are plenty of hotels, resorts and apartments in Puerto Banus to suit a range of budgets.

 Driving time from Malaga to Puerto Banus: 1 hour

 Planning on visiting northern Spain?
-Read this post on things to do in Bilbao.
+Read this post on Santillana del Mar.

 An Andalucia road trip offers the best of both worlds and the chance to explore places along the coast as well as inland.